ABOUT VALERIE PLAME

 A former career covert CIA operations officer, Valerie Plame worked to protect America’s national security and prevent the proliferation of weapons of mass destruction, in particular, nuclear weapons.
 During her career with the CIA, Valerie managed top-secret covert programs designed to keep terrorists and rogue nation states from acquiring nuclear weapons.
 This involved decision making at senior levels, recruiting foreign assets, deploying resources around the world, managing multi-million dollar budgets, briefing US policy-makers, and demonstrating consistently solid judgment in a field where mistakes could prove disastrous.
 She was also involved in covert cyber operations and counterterrorism efforts.

-Valerie sits on the boards of Global Data Security and Starling Trust.
+Valerie is an advisor to Starling Trust.
 She has served on the nonprofit boards of The Ploughshares Fund, Global Zero, the United Way of Santa Fe County, Penn State School of International Affairs, and Postpartum Support International.
 Valerie is affiliated with the Santa Fe Institute, a trans-disciplinary scientific think tank created by two Nobel Prize winners to address the most compelling and complex problems in the world today.

 Valerie has done extensive public speaking throughout the country and internationally on cyber security issues, national security, nuclear proliferation, women in intelligence, and the NSA revelations.
 She has written for many national publications including Time, Newsweek, CNN, The Daily Beast, and The Huffington Post.

 Valerie is the author of The New York Times best-selling memoir Fair Game: My Life as a Spy, My Betrayal by the White House, which was released as a major motion picture of the same name starring Sean Penn and Naomi Watts.
 Along with Sarah Lovett, she published the well-received fictional spy thrillers Blowback and Burned.